dekorateio/dekorate/docs/documentation/helm.md

 - The Kubernetes/OpenShift health checks for Readiness, Liveness and Startup probes
 - The Kubernetes/OpenShift service type
 - The Kubernetes ingress host
-- The Openshift S2i builder image
+- The OpenShift S2i builder image
+- The OpenShift route host/path

 For example, if you set 3 replicas for your deployment: